A First-Timer’s Chicago Travel Guide

 For a magical night out, catch a live magic show in this intimate and quirky venue.

 Here’s good news for foodies.
-Treat your taste buds with some of the best food to try in Chicago.
+Treat your taste buds with some of the best food to try here.
 And why not?
 Its culinary scene is legendary.

-• Deep-Dish Pizza: After a day of Chicago sightseeing, refuel yourself with this cheesy, saucy masterpiece.
+• Deep-Dish Pizza: After a day of sightseeing, refuel yourself with this cheesy, saucy masterpiece.

 • Chicago-Style Hot Dogs: Grab one "dragged through the garden" with all the classic toppings (no ketchup!) at Portillo's.

-• A juicy, flavorful favorite available at Al’s Beef or Mr. Beef.
+• Italian Beef Sandwich: A juicy, flavorful favorite available at Al’s Beef or Mr. Beef.

 • Garrett Popcorn: The sweet-and-savory "Garrett Mix" (cheese and caramel popcorn) is a local obsession.